 Skip to main content

 End-User Memory lets your Guru tailor its answers to the person asking.
-You pass an end-user profile (name, plan, region, history, anything else useful) into Gurubase via the Upsert Profiles API.
-When that same user asks a question, the Guru uses the stored profile as context, so answers stay consistent across sessions, channels, and devices.
+You can pass an end-user profile (name, plan, region, history, anything else useful) into Gurubase via the Upsert Profiles API, and, on the web channel, memory can also be built automatically from a logged-in user’s own questions.
+When that same user asks a question on a supported channel where they can be identified, the Guru uses the stored memory as context, so answers stay consistent across sessions and devices.
 This is the Memory-Powered Personalization feature surfaced as a first-class product capability.

 What Memory Unlocks